urbanjost/M_list/README.md

    Each time an entry is added or deleted the array is re-allocated.
    Because of the expense of reallocating the data these routines are best suited for maintaining small lists that do not change size frequently.

+   For more demanding needs, see linked-list methods for maintaining generic dictionaries; several examples of which are available on the Fortran Wiki.

 ## BUILDING THE MODULE USING make(1) ![gmake](docs/images/gnu.gif)
 Just download the github repository, enter the src/ directory and run make(1):